 Try out these settings and see how they work for your family.
 You may have to play a little with the timing and the exact temperature but being aware of it is a good first step!

-Here’s another trick to conserve energy… and your kids can help you do it!
-During winter, keep the drapes and shades on your south-facing windows open during the day to allow the sunlight to enter your home and provide some warmth.
+And the last energy saving tip for winter is to keep the drapes and shades on your south-facing windows open during the day to allow the sunlight to enter your home and provide some warmth.